 October 1971 - The Shah hosts an elaborate party, costing tens of millions of dollars, to celebrate the 2,500th anniversary of the Persian Empire.

-January 16, 1979 - After months of riots, protests and unrest, Shah Reza Pahlavi leaves Iran, in what is described as a vacation, but is generally understood to be permanent exile.
+January 16, 1979 - After months of riots, protests and unrest, the Shah leaves Iran for what is described as a vacation, but is generally understood to be permanent exile.

-February 1, 1979 - Ayatollah Ruhollah Khomeini returns to Iran from exile in France.
+February 1, 1979 - Khomeini returns to Iran from exile in France.
 After his supporters overthrow the government of Premier Shahpur Bakhtiar, Khomeini becomes the Supreme Leader of Iran.

 April 1, 1979 - The country is renamed the Islamic Republic of Iran.

-October 22, 1979 - The Shah arrives in the U.S. for treatment of lymphatic cancer.
+October 22, 1979 - The Shah arrives in the United States for treatment of lymphatic cancer.

-November 4, 1979 - Iranian revolutionaries seize control of the U.S. embassy in Tehran and take 66 embassy workers hostage.
-They demand the extradition of the Shah from the U.S. in exchange for the hostages.
+November 4, 1979 - Iranian revolutionaries seize control of the US embassy in Tehran and take 66 embassy workers hostage.
+They demand the extradition of the Shah from the United States in exchange for the hostages.
 Thirteen of the hostages are released within two weeks, and one is released later for medical reasons.
 The other 52 spend a total of 444 days in captivity.
+They are released on January 20, 1981.

-April 1980 - An attempt by U.S. airborne forces to rescue the hostages fails, killing eight U.S. service members.
+April 1980 - An attempt by US airborne forces to rescue the hostages fails, killing eight service members.

 July 27, 1980 - The Shah dies in Cairo, Egypt.